zusizusi/autoware.universe/planning/behavior_velocity_planner/autoware_behavior_velocity_roundabout_module/README.md

 ## Attention area

-The attention area for a roundabout is defined as the lanelets within the Roundabout regulatory element that conflict with the ego path, together with their preceding lanelets up to common.attention_area_length meters upstream.
+The attention area for a roundabout is defined as the lanelets within the Roundabout regulatory element that conflict with the ego path.
 The attention area is used to determine which objects are relevant for collision checking when ego is about to enter the roundabout.

 ## Stoplines